How to Neutralise Mother Tongue Influence (MTI) while speaking English?

 So, use all the tips to prevent the interference of regional language while using English.
 Feel free to reach out to me.
 All the best!

-The students who are appearing for PTE at Aspire Square tend to get an extra practice of the question types of Speaking module such as Read alouds, repeat sentences, re-tell lectures and describe image with accurate pronunciation and intonation; thus, making us No. 1 PTE Coaching Centre in Ahmedabad, Surat and Vadodara.
+The students who are appearing for PTE at Aspire Square tend to get an extra practice of the question types of Speaking module such as Read aloud, repeat sentences, re-tell lectures and describe image with accurate pronunciation and intonation; thus, making us PTE Coaching Centre in Ahmedabad, Surat and Vadodara.